awsdocs/amazon-s3-userguide/doc_source/AuthUsingTempSessionToken.md

 #   resources in this code example.
 This role must also trust the preceding IAM user.
 # - An existing S3 bucket.

-require 'aws-sdk-core'
+require "aws-sdk-core"
-require 'aws-sdk-s3'
+require "aws-sdk-s3"
-require 'aws-sdk-iam'
+require "aws-sdk-iam"

 # Checks whether a user exists in IAM.
 #